Bear Swamp Hydroelectric Power Station

 Construction started in 1968 and was completed in 1974.
 New England Power Company developed Bear Swamp with the intention of absorbing and storing some of the excess electrical power from the Yankee Rowe Nuclear Power Station which was located nearby (almost adjacent) on the Deerfield River, and was then in operation at the time Bear Swamp was constructed.
 Yankee Rowe was later decommissioned in 1991, however Bear Swamp continues operate by absorbing electrical power from the grid and later returning electrical power to the grid.
-Although the efficiency of that is very low, the power is stored when demand is off peak, when supply is in excess and demand is low resulting in that power being low priced.
-Because of the low efficiency, only a small fraction of that power is later returned to the grid, but at a much higher price during peak load periods when New England's electricity consumers place the heaviest demand on the system.
+Although not perfectly efficient, the power is stored when demand is off peak, when supply is in excess and demand is low resulting in that power being low priced.
+Power is later returned to the grid, but at a much higher price during peak load periods when New England's electricity consumers place the heaviest demand on the system.